 Cinema has often tackled the profound ambiguity of innocence.
-This year’s Talents Sarajevo theme borrows its title from Dušan Makavejev’s Innocence Unprotected, a documentary about the first Serbian talking picture of the same title, which was made in 1942 while the nation was under occupation.
-In his film, Makavejev (1932-2019) challenges notions of innocence during the catastrophe of war, as well as of the (oft-presumed) innocence of the arts in general, and cinema in particular.
+Talents Sarajevo’s 2019 theme borrowed its title from Dušan Makavejev’s Innocence Unprotected, a documentary about the first Serbian talking picture of the same title, which was made in 1942 while the nation was under occupation.
+In his film, Makavejev (1932-2019) challenged notions of innocence during the catastrophe of war, as well as of the (oft-presumed) innocence of the arts in general, and cinema in particular.

-As stories of innocence and its failure abound both on and behind the screen, this year Talents Sarajevo will explore the relationship between innocence and cinema today.
+As stories of innocence and its failure abound both on and behind the screen, Talents Sarajevo 2019 explored the relationship between innocence and cinema today.

 Who can apply?